AndreaGiardini/katacoda-scenarios/learnk8s-nginx/step3.md

 After executing the command, the terminal will print a number: that is the port number that we need.
 Copy the number in the port field and press "Display port"

-If everything went well, you should see a "404 not found!" message
+If everything went well, you should see a "404 not found" message

+That's not very exciting right?
+Let's show something better